Automatic Generation of Conversational Interfaces for Tabular Data Analysis: Automated Chatbot Generation Process

-Some fields may have similar names and/or meanings.
-To avoid confusion, you can indicate that they are related.
-If so, when the user asks about a field part of a group, the bot will start a subconversation to identify which one the user is actually interested in.
-You can also mark one as the default option.
-Note that this is different from field composition.
-In a composition, all fields were different parts of a larger concept.
-Here, they are different perspectives on the same concept (\emph{e.g.}, a metric expressed in different unit systems or with different quality or precision).
+Even though chatbots can be automatically created, they could have limited success for some data sources.
+This could happen, for instance, if the user uses words very distant to those present in the data schema.
+Another common problem is the semantics of fields.
+Some fields may compose an address (street, number, city, etc.) or a date (year, month, day, hour).
+This is something users could ask about, but they are probably not aware of the internal structure of the dataset and could ask about fields that actually do not explicitly exist as such.

+Our bots' philosophy is based on being sure in the answers they provide.
+Therefore, increasing the bot comprehension or permission to understand what is unknown could derive in a much higher failure rate.
+This can be considered a limitation but it is also as a safety mechanism.
+However, we provide the user with the necessary tools to optionally enhance their bots' capabilities by enriching the automatically inferred data schema.
+As an example, the schema could be enriched by adding synonyms or creating new virtual columns (result of merging fields).
+These improvements can be done either manually by the bot creator or using a LLM to automatize the process, as shown in Figure \ref{fig:admin-ui}.
+The data schema model is designed to be easily extensible to add different knowledge components.
+Therefore, further work on this matter to augment the bot comprehension of the data can be done in the future.

-\subsection{Bot generation}
+\subsection{Bot Generation}

-The bot generation phase takes the (potentially enriched) data description and instantiates a set of predefined conversation patterns, gathered, improved and extended via a number of experiments with users, to generate the actual set of questions the bot will be trained on.

-On top of this core component, the generator will add the default fallback mechanism and other auxiliary conversations and components (see Section \ref{section:chatbot-outline}) to create a fully functional bot as described in more detail in Section \ref{section:tool-support}.
+The bot generation phase takes the (potentially enriched) data schema and instantiates a set of predefined conversation patterns, gathered, improved and extended via several experiments with users, to generate the actual set of questions the bot will be trained on (\emph{i.e.}, the intents' training sentences).
+The training phase of the bot will vary depending on the chosen intent classifier component.
+The main idea behind this is that this component learns the kind of questions it will receive by seeing example (training) annotated sentences.
+In NLP, this problem is known as Text Classification.
+On top of this core component, the generator will add the fallback mechanism and other auxiliary conversations and components to create a fully functional bot.

-Next subsections focus on the description of the conversation patterns and how they are systematically applied on the dataset fields to generate all the intents (and entities) to cover the maximum number of potential user questions.